xreovhb20/reverse-proxy.js/README.md

   Options:

     -h, --help               output usage information
     -v, --version            output the version number
-    -p, --port <port>      port that the reverse proxy should run on [3000] -H, --host <host>      host that the reverse proxy should run on [0.0.0.0] -t, --target <target>  location of the server the proxy will target -c, --config <path>    location of the configuration file(s) for the reverse proxy --silent               silence the log output from the reverse proxy -u, --user <user>      user to drop privileges to once server socket is bound
+    -a, --address <address>  address that the reverse proxy should run on [0.0.0.0] -p, --port <port>        port that the reverse proxy should run on [3000] -t, --target <target>    location of the server the proxy will target -c, --config <path>      location of the configuration file for the reverse proxy -u, --user <user>        user to drop privileges to once server socket is bound --silent                 silence the log output from the reverse proxy
 ```

 #### Setup a basic stand-alone proxy server